 Payments at the speed of business

 Whether you pay suppliers by credit card, BACS or cheques, there are always significant downsides.
 Cheques are familiar but costly and time-consuming.
 Bank transfers are quicker but still create problems around reconciliation, fraud and setting-up new suppliers.
 Cards extend days payable outstanding but are also susceptible to fraud and add admin overheads.
-None tick all the above boxes.
+None tick all of the above boxes.

 Virtual Account Numbers (VANs) are different.
 These 16-digit, single-use virtual card numbers can be used to pay suppliers quickly and easily.
 They allow buy-side finance teams to add extra data to each digital transaction, streamlining reconciliation and reducing the risk of fraud.
 They also operate via pull payments, so the buying organisation doesn’t need to store payee details.
 This not only reduces the risks associated with potential data breaches, but also means there’s no administrative barrier to setting up new or one-off suppliers.
 There’s even an opportunity to gain rewards on each transaction.